 Payday Loan Laws in Mississippi: Legal, Banned, or Capped?

-This makes Mississippi a useful example of how dramatically these rules differ by state.
+So if you borrowed from a storefront or an online lender that is not licensed in Mississippi, check the lender’s license status with DBCF before you pay another dollar.
 There is no single national payday law — the federal government sets only a few floors (discussed below), and each state decides whether to permit, cap, or prohibit the product.
 Mississippi permits it on relatively generous terms for lenders.

 Mississippi does not set a percentage interest cap in the way most consumers expect.
-Instead, it caps the fee per $100 borrowed:
+Instead, § 75-67-519 caps the fee per $100 advanced, and the rate depends on the face amount of the check — not on brackets or slices of the loan:

 Because the fee is charged for a loan that may be due in as little as two to four weeks, the effective APR is extremely high — a $20 fee on a $100, 14-day loan is roughly 521% APR.
-The dollar fee looks small, but as an annualized rate it is many times what a credit card or personal loan charges.
-Always read the disclosure box: federal Truth in Lending Act rules require the lender to state the finance charge and the APR in writing before you sign.
+The dollar fee looks small; annualized, it is many times what a credit card or personal loan charges.
+The written agreement must state the fee both as a dollar amount and as an annual percentage rate (§ 75-67-519(3)), and the lender must hand you a DBCF consumer-education pamphlet — with the DBCF and Attorney General hotline numbers on it — before the transaction (§ 75-67-519(9)).
+Federal Truth in Lending Act rules require the finance charge and APR in writing as well.

 Rollovers and renewals are prohibited

-In practice, however, borrowers can still end up in repeat borrowing by paying off one loan and quickly taking out another.
-If you find yourself doing this, that is a warning sign that the product is not solving your cash-flow problem.
-Mississippi does not impose a statutory cooling-off period as strict as some states, so be cautious.
+In practice, borrowers can still end up in repeat borrowing by paying off a loan and later taking out another, or by borrowing from a different, unaffiliated licensee.
+Mississippi does not impose a statutory cooling-off period as strict as some states.
+If you find yourself cycling, that is a warning sign the product is not solving your cash-flow problem.

 What happens if your check bounces

-If a collector threatens you with arrest or criminal “bad check” prosecution over a payday loan, that is a red flag.
-The federal Fair Debt Collection Practices Act (FDCPA) prohibits third-party debt collectors from making false threats of arrest or legal action they cannot or do not intend to take.
+If a collector threatens you with arrest or criminal “bad check” prosecution over a payday loan, report it.
+The federal Fair Debt Collection Practices Act also prohibits third-party debt collectors from making false threats of arrest or of legal action they cannot or do not intend to take.

 Federal protections that apply on top of Mississippi law